ETCLabs/RDMnet/docs/getting_started/using_controller.md

   if (resp->is_response_to_me)
   {
     // Verify resp->seq_num against the cmd_seq_num you stored earlier.
+This command transaction is
+    // now finished.
   }
   else
   {
-    // This is an unsolicited RDM response - an asynchronous update about a change you didn't
+    // This is either an unsolicited RDM response (an asynchronous update about a change you didn't initiate)
+    // or a response to a command by another controller.
+Use it to update your cached data about this
-    // initiate.
+    // RDMnet responder.
   }

   // If RDMNET_RESP_ORIGINAL_COMMAND_INCLUDED(resp) == true, resp->cmd will contain the original command you sent.

+  handle_response_data(resp->rdm_header.param_id, resp->rdm_data, resp->rdm_data_len);

+  // RdmnetRdmResponse structures do not own their data and the data will be invalid when this callback
+  // ends.
+To save the data for later processing:
+  RdmnetSavedRdmResponse saved_resp;
+  rdmnet_save_rdm_response(resp, &saved_resp);

   if (resp->more_coming)
   {